Mu-L/FluentCleaner/FluentCleaner.Classic/HELP.md

 7. Click **Run Cleaner** only when the result is what you expect.

 For a first run, leave Winapp3 disabled and avoid selecting everything at once.
 A larger result is not automatically a better result.

+## Quick tips

+- Start with the database defaults, analyze first, and enable additional entries only when you understand what they remove.
+- Right-click a result to inspect its exact source rule or protect a file, folder, or registry key without typing the exclusion manually.
+- Use a complete `PATH` exclusion for large directory trees you never want scanned; FluentCleaner can skip the branch before enumerating it.
+- Keep personal or experimental rules in the `Custom` folder.
+A Custom Cleaner with the same name can override a built-in entry without modifying the database.
+- Close browsers before analyzing browser data so locked files and immediately recreated databases do not distort the result.
+- Place `settings.json` beside the executable before launch when you want a self-contained portable configuration.

 ## The Cleaner view